Do Live-In Partners Get Legal Influence Over the Lives of the Children?

 All families are different.
 It’s common for children to be raised in blended families, when both partners have children from previous relationships, or by gay and lesbian couples who are building a family of their own.

 However, when there are a lot of people involved in raising children, things can get complicated, especially when the adults in the household are not married.
-A non-custodial parent might be annoyed that his or her ex-spouse live-in partner is helping choose doctors, schools and other decisions typically made by a child’s parents.
+A non-custodial parent might be annoyed that his or her ex-spouse’s live-in partner is helping choose doctors, schools, and making other decisions typically made by a child’s parents.
 The non-custodial parent would likely want to take action to ensure his or her child’s well-being.

 When it comes to LGBT parents, an unmarried lesbian couple might have a biological child born to one of the women, or an unmarried gay couple might have fallen in love after one of them had already adopted a child.
 The partner who is neither the biological parent nor the adoptive parent in both instances might be wondering what legal influence they have over the child, if any.

-In Virginia and most other states, a legal parent is a person who is legally-recognized, through birth or adoption, as a child’s parent.
-The legal parents, therefore, are the only ones with rights to custody of a child as well as possess the authority to make decisions about the child’s health, education, and overall well-being.
+In Virginia and most other states, a legal parent is a person who is legally recognized, through birth or adoption, as a child’s parent.
+The legal parents, therefore, are the only ones with rights to custody of a child and possess the authority to make decisions about the child’s health, education, and overall well-being.

 If you are in a partnership and want legal rights to the child, take steps to legally adopt the child if possible.
 A family law attorney who understands the adoption process can help make it happen.